rugantio/fbcrawl/README.md

 ## Settings (settings.py)
 Scrapy is a very powerful framework and it allows complex tweaking to be put in place.
 In this project we changed just only a handful of settings, but keep in mind that there are a lot of them.
+To make the crawler synchronous and get all the items one-by-one so that they are chronologically ordered in the final CSV you can set CONCURRENT_REQUESTS = 1 in settings.py.

 Pipelines are useful methods to manipulate items as you can see from the [official guide](https://doc.scrapy.org/en/latest/topics/item-pipeline.html).
 In our project I have prepared a pipeline to drop all the posts that were made before a certain date, you can check out the code in `pipelines.py`.
 Pipelines are not initialized by default, they need to be declared here.
 Since we can define more than one of them a number in the 0-1000 range is used to indicate priority (lower is first).
 This is why we have set:
 ```